 Pipe Organs

-Trinity Church is in the middle of an exciting, extensive multi-year project bringing three new pipe organs to our community.
+Trinity Church is nearing the conclusion of an extensive multi-year project bringing three new pipe organs to our community.

 Since the arrival of Trinity’s first organ in 1741, many instruments have helped lead our congregation’s worship services.
 Trinity’s current church building, designed by the architect Richard Upjohn in 1846, was originally furnished with an instrument from the master organ builder Henry Erben.
 The installation of an Opus 408 organ in 1923 marked the first time all organ forces were controlled by electric action from a single chancelconsole.
 It was eventually replaced by an organ from the Aeolian-Skinner company in 1970.
 From 2003 until 2017, Trinity used an experimental digital instrument, the Opus 1 from Marshall & Ogletree of Needham, Massachusetts.

-Trinity has more recently decided to bring three new pipe organs to our community—one in St. Paul’s Chapel, the second in a tiny chapel located inside Trinity Church, and the last in Trinity Church’s nave.
+Beginning in 2015, serious planning began to bring three new pipe organs to our community—one in St. Paul’s Chapel, the second in the intimate Chapel of All Saints , and the last in Trinity Church itself.

 St. Paul’s Chapel Organ

-The Noack Organ Company’s Opus 161, installed in St. Paul’s Chapel in 2017, is a reconstruction of an earlier Noack, Opus 111, which was placed in at Church of the Redeemer in Chestnut Hill, Massachusetts in 1989.
-As Redeemer was in the process of selling the Noack and acquiring a new organ in 2015, the music team at Trinity, set in motion the process of bringing this instrument to New York.
-The team was convinced of the Noack’s suitability for St. Paul’s Chapel.
+Noack Organ Company’s Opus 161, installed in St. Paul’s Chapel in 2017, is a reconstruction of an earlier Noack organ, Opus 111, installed at Church of the Redeemer in Chestnut Hill, Massachusetts in 1989.
+As Redeemer prepared to sell the Noack in 2015, Trinity set in motion the process of bringing this instrument to New York, being convinced of the Noack’s suitability for St. Paul’s Chapel.

-In September 2015, Trinity Church commissioned Noack to undertake a study to explore how the Opus 111 could be re-engineered into the historic, although altered, organ case at St. Paul’s, installed by English organ builder George Pike England in 1802.
-This case had been altered three times.
-Side wings and a crowning, exposed swell box were added in 1870.
-A different swell box was installed 1928.
-In 1964, the swell box was removed the swell box and new façade pipes were installed.
-Noack’s president, Didier Grassin, deftly showed how subtle alterations could restore good proportions to the case, while permitting all of Opus 111’s 29 stops to be fitted comfortably inside.
+In September 2015, Trinity Church commissioned Noack to study how Opus 111 could be re-engineered into the historic, although altered, organ case at St. Paul’s, originally furnished by English organ builder George Pike England in 1802.
+This case had been altered three times previously: in 1870, side wings and a crowning swell box were added; in 1928, a different swell box was installed 1928; and in 1964, the swell box was removed and new façade pipes installed.
+Noack’s president, Didier Grassin, deftly showed how subtle alterations could restore good proportions, while permitting all of Opus 111’s 29 stops to be fitted comfortably inside.

-The revitalized organ arrived in New York in September 2017 and was ready for use that November.
-Its official debut in February 2018 included a full week of recitals, choral offerings, and concerts with NOVUS NY, Trinity Baroque Orchestra, The Choir of Trinity Church, and guest organists and soloists.
+The revitalized organ arrived in September 2017 and was ready for use that November.
+Its formal debut in February 2018 included a full week of recitals, choral offerings, and concerts with NOVUS NY, Trinity Baroque Orchestra, The Choir of Trinity Church, and guest organists and soloists.

 The Chapel of All Saints Organ

-In August 2016, Trinity selected Richards, Fowkes & Co. of Ooltewah, Tennessee, to design a new organ, their Opus 26, for the Chapel of All Saints in Trinity Church.
-Following a three-year design period, Trinity signed on with the builders for a 19-stop, two manual and pedal organ with an unusual design.
-The new instrument’s chief feature is its quarter-comma meantone tuning, which creates an essential ingredient for the sound-world of western music’s earliest keyboard repertoire.
+In August 2016, Trinity selected Richards, Fowkes & Co. of Ooltewah, Tennessee, to design a new organ, their Opus 26, for the Chapel of All Saints.
+Following a three-year design period, Trinity commissioned a 19-stop, two manual and pedal organ with an unusual design.

 Most organs using this tuning system employ double-sharp keys, one piggybacking on the other, to permit access to each sub-semitone.
 In Opus 26, these pipes are selected by three mechanical levers, one for each pair of accidentals.
 As a result, some key signatures sound uncommonly pure, and others richly dissonant, following tuning systems used before the 19th century and particularly suited to Renaissance and early Baroque music.

-Housed in the same alcove as its 1912 Hook-Hastings and 1984 Bozeman predecessors, the organ retains the 1912 enclosure designed by the chapel’s architect Thomas Nash, which has been renewed, extended, and fitted with new pipes gilded in 23.5-carat gold leaf.
+The new organ is housed in the same alcove as its 1912 Hook-Hastings and 1984 Bozeman predecessors.
+The case, designed by the chapel’s architect Thomas Nash, has been renewed, extended, and fitted with new pipes gilded in 23.5-carat gold leaf.
 To each side, new screens of wood and wrought iron conceal the larger pipes at the organ’s left side.
-The key desk is directly below the organ behind the parclose screen, where every connection from key, pedal, and knob to mechanism and pipe, is entirely mechanical, giving the most direct connection possibly between the fingers and the sound.
+The key desk is directly below the organ behind the parclose screen, where every connection from key, pedal, and knob to mechanism and pipe, is entirely mechanical, giving the most direct connection between the fingers and the sound.

 In 2015, Glatter-Götz Orgelbau of Pfullendorf, Germany, with Manuel Rosales as tonal designer, were engaged to envision a new instrument for the nave of Trinity Church.

-The organ’s appearance will undergo subtle changes.
+The organ’s appearance has undergone subtle changes.
 In the chancel, the side portions of both cases have been rearranged to house pipes in traditional practice.
-On the south (left) side, a new four-stop Positiv will contain an eight-foot Principal in façade, with a flute chorus within.
-Opposite, the Great’s Diapason and Octave will live in the case, with the remainder of this department enclosed in the Swell.
-The doubly enclosed Solo will contain a chorus of powerful trumpets alongside ethereal voices.
+On the south (left) side, a new four-stop Positiv contains an eight-foot Principal in façade, with a flute chorus within.
+Opposite, the Great’s Diapason and Octave reside in the case, with the remainder of this department enclosed in the Swell.
+The doubly enclosed Solo contains a chorus of powerful trumpets alongside ethereal voices.

 In the nave, Upjohn’s majestic 1846 case survives as the church’s oldest continuous piece of furniture.
-Minor alterations are envisioned to the upper pipe flats, to increase visual interest, and new façade pipes will be installed.
-The gallery railing, which once housed the Erben organ’s Choir section, will now have a 10-stop Rückpositiv, with an intimate character on light wind pressure.
-Modifications to the gallery railing from 1970 will be reversed, and the new ‘Chaire’ case will be sensitively integrated.
+Minor alterations to the upper pipe flats have diversified the visual rhythms; the new tin façade pipes have been gilded in 23.5 karat gold leaf.
+The gallery railing, which once housed the Erben organ’s Choir section, will now have a 10-stop Chaire division, with an intimate character on light wind pressure.
+Modifications to the gallery railing from 1970 will be reversed, and the new case has been sensitively integrated.
 The interior departments are arranged in a traditional manner, with the Swell placed prominently, high up behind the crest point.

-The stoplist will be published after installation.
-Notable features include a duophonic 32-foot Open Wood, together with three other 32-foot voices, and a quartet of Tubas of differing characters on varying wind pressures.
-In keeping with precedents set by the original instruments, all façade pipes will be gold-leafed.
+The stoplist is found here.
+Notable features include a duophonic 32-foot Open Wood, together with two other 32-foot voices, and a quartet of Tubas of differing characters on varying wind pressures.
 A mobile console will allow leadership from the chancel and front section of the nave.
 Both consoles will control the entire instrument.
-This organ will be completed in 2024.
+This organ will be completed in 2025.

 Subscribe for Music Updates